0x4445565A/DSC/README.md

 eval $(minikube docker-env)

 # build dsc-logger container
-# This als runs test
+# This also runs test
 docker build -t dsc:v1 .

 # build nginx-app this would normally be an individual project normally but for this example we'll leave it here